Skip to main content

 Conservative estimates are still staggering

-In a world overrun by conflict and crisis, humanitarian agencies are wary of making hyperbolic statements.
-However, in a March 20 2024 speech to the Security Council, the UN’s Office for the Coordination of Humanitarian Affairs (OCHA) Edem Wosornu warned of “a far-reaching and fast-deteriorating situation of food insecurity in Sudan.”
+However, in a March 20th 2024 speech to the Security Council, the UN’s Office for the Coordination of Humanitarian Affairs (OCHA) Edem Wosornu warned of “a far-reaching and fast-deteriorating situation of food insecurity in Sudan.”
 At the one-year mark for the conflict, 18 million people were facing high levels (Crisis, Emergency, or Catastrophe-level) of food insecurity.

 Just three months later, those projected insecurity rates have risen by more than 40%.
-Dr Khan says that even this may be a conservative estimate: “From the feedback we are receiving, the IPC could be under-reporting the situation by 5-10%.”
+Dr. Khan says that even this may be a conservative estimate: “From the feedback we are receiving, the IPC could be under-reporting the situation by 5-10%.”

 Because some areas are completely inaccessible to NGOs, Dr Khan adds that some areas may already be experiencing famine-like conditions (a famine must be declared by the IPC - usually in conjunction with a national government).
 Regardless of the label we give it, however, the net effect is the same: Over three-quarters of a million people, if not more, will face extreme food shortages, which will result in heightened fatalities (especially for children).